 Most allergic food reactions show themselves within the first two hours of consuming the offending allergen — frequently they start within just minutes of eating.
 Rarely, some children have delayed reactions of six hours or longer.
 The delay occurs most often in kids with eczema.

-Parents, for most of you there is light at the of the tunnel.
+For most parents, there is light at the end of the tunnel.
 Many children outgrow their food allergies by the age of five.
 Estimates are that 80% to 90% of kids outgrow milk, egg, soy, and wheat allergies.
-Certain allergies are stubborn and will stay with your child during adulthood.
+Certain allergies are more stubborn and will stay with your child during adulthood.
 Nut allergies and seafood allergies tend to be more permanent, but one in five kids with a peanut allergy become non-allergic.

-Your child’s food allergies are activated when your child’s immune system improperly overreacts to a food or a substance in food.
-This error by the immune system causes an inappropriate protective response.
+Food allergies are activated when your child’s immune system improperly overreacts to a food or a substance in food.
+This error causes an inappropriate protective response.
 Symptoms range from very mild (hardly noticeable) to life-threatening (anaphylactic shock).
-Allergic reaction attacks can involve a kid’s skin, gastrointestinal tract, respiratory tract, and the cardiovascular system.
+Allergic reaction attacks can involve a child’s:

 Breathing Issues